Pac-Man Collection: Development and release

-Pac-Man Collection was released on July 13, 2001 in North America, December 7, 2001 in Europe, and on January 11, 2002 in Japan.
+Pac-Man Collection was released on July 12, 2001 in North America, December 7, 2001 in Europe and Australia, and on January 11, 2002 in Japan.
 Development of the game was headed by California-based studio Mass Media, who previously worked with Namco on several Namco Museum collections for various platforms.
 The game was first announced on April 24 under the working title Pac-Man Fever, before being presented at the 2001 Electronic Entertainment Expo (E3) convention in Los Angeles, California.
 It is Namco's second title released for the Game Boy Advance, following Namco Museum from earlier that year.
 The game was distributed by Infogrames in Europe.
 In Japan, the game was re-released under the Value Selection budget brand on February 2, 2006.
 Alongside the Family Computer conversion of Pac-Land, it was digitally re-released for the Wii U Virtual Console on June 11, 2014 to celebrate Pac-Man's inclusion as a playable character in Super Smash Bros. for Nintendo 3DS & Wii U.